 The Marceloplata – named after BJJ phenomenon Marcelo Garcia – is essentially an Omoplata where your legs are positioned in front of your opponent’s face and body.
 You can apply this submission from mount, but it can also can occur when you go for a regular Omoplata and he traps one underneath his body.
 Either way, once you secure the Marceloplata all it takes is a slight hip adjustment to finalise the lock and tap your opponent out.

 The Baratoplata is named after BJJ black belt Rafael Barato.
 It uses the power of the legs and hips to apply a Kimura-like attack on your opponent’s arm.
 It can be applied from a number of different positions but is most commonly first taught as a followup to a Triangle Choke where your opponent is attempting to weave his trapped arm out from between your legs.

 Well, that’s our list of the top 37 submissions in BJJ!

 Did we miss one of your favourites?
 Is there a submission that you think should have been included in this list?
 Say so in the comments below, and include a link to a Youtube video if possible!

 Ready to brush up on your submissions?
 Here are some of our most popular instructional items…

 This app for iOS, Android and Kindle provides you with a complete BJJ gameplan.
 You’ll get an entire positional strategy and get all the pieces you need to learn BJJ as fast as possible.

-This app features 42 techniques broken down using video instruction into easy-to-follow steps, with advanced details, tricks and tips for every submission.
+This module in the free Grapplearts BJJ Master App features 42 techniques broken down using video instruction into easy-to-follow steps, with advanced details, tricks and tips for every submission.